-Finally, after a separation it’s normal to feel isolated and alone, so don’t be afraid to reach out to friends and family for help.
+Finally, after a separation it’s normal to feel isolated and alone.
+Don’t be afraid to reach out to friends and family for help.

-A trusted confidant can be a great source of support and guidance, and can help you get things back on track as quickly as possible.
+A trusted confidant can be a great source of support and guidance.
+They can help you get things back on track as quickly as possible.